ccbruce0812/nikko-vlm-webui/pyside6-gui.md

 ## Overview

-Single-window kiosk GUI for live CSI camera streaming with router-based multi-model VLM inference.
+Full-window kiosk GUI for live streaming with multi-model VLM inference.
-All AI inference is delegated to Docker containers via the Router API.
+All AI reasoning is delegated to Docker containers via the Router API.

-YOLO object detection runs directly in the GStreamer pipeline via nvinfer (no HTTP call).
+YOLO object detection runs directly in the GStreamer pipeline via nvinfer.
-The nvinfer configuration is at `pyside6-gui/assets/config.txt` (DeepStream-Yolo CUDA parser + TensorRT engine).

 ### 1. Architecture